DanCpp12/Future-Games/The Racing Drift/ReadMe.txt

-thigns I wanted to have but did not have the time for is split time and memory of the best time/leader board, boost meter and when you drift it would refill the boost meter.
+thigns I wanted to have but did not have the time for is split time and memory of the best time/leader board, boost meter and when you drift it would refill the boost meter. exept for that I belive that I got in all the behaviors I wanted drifting and boosting they are prety selfexlanetory if you dont know what drifting it is the art of controling an out of control vehicle with style.

+I structured my code so each class gets it own fille.

 things I did wrong: